 The initial imaging tool of choice is the CT scan.
 However, what about subsequent imaging for follow-ups that may occur multiple times over a short time span?

 Typically, a patient who’s been diagnosed with a cSDH will undergo multiple CT scans.

-“Simply, CT scan is faster and cheaper,” says Ivan Mikolaenko, MD, a board certified neurologist with subspecialty certification in neurocritical care, Neurological Surgery, P.C., New York.
+“Simply, CT scan is faster and cheaper,” says Ivan Mikolaenko, MD, a board certified neurologist of 20+ years based in New York with subspecialty certification in neurocritical care.

 Dr. Mikolaenko explains, “It does emit about 10 times more radiation than plain X-ray.
 CT examination uses an effective dose of 10 mSv; 1 mSv = 1 mGy in the case of X-rays, and it may be associated with an increase in the possibility of fatal cancer of approximately only one chance in 2,000.”

 The use of a CT scan, with its speed and low cost, makes sense when someone presents to the emergency room with symptoms that suggest a suspected bleed in the brain — or an ischemic stroke.

 The symptoms of a chronic subdural hematoma and an ischemic stroke are very similar.